Sleeping Bag Buying Guide

 Double wide sleeping bags are twice as wide providing ample space for two people.

 Pros: They can be highly versatile for families and can usually be converted into two separate bags or blankets.
-Perfect for Mum and Dad on a family camping holiday.
+Perfect for couples on a family camping holiday.

 Some brands offer sleeping bags that have been designed specifically for women and children, as well as extra-long or extra-short bags to accommodate everyone.

 There are also many different features in sleeping bags that can help increase your comfort.
 Some of the more common ones include:

 Great for reducing cold spots, particularly around the sleeping bag opening, along the zip and around the shoulders.
 It can also help the zip run smoothly along the length of the bag so as not to damage the fabric.
 Drawcords at the shoulders and around the hood of the sleeping bag help to cinch in the opening and vastly reduce heat loss.

 A contoured footbox at the bottom of the sleeping bag can help to reduce empty space helping to keep your feet warm.